What’s The Cure For Depression And Anxiety?

 - Being self-critical about looks hurts everyone’s body image.
 This is especially true for teens.

-- Bullying in all forms, including cyberbullying, is harmful.
-Whether it happens on social media or in person.
+- Bullying in all forms, including cyberbullying, is harmful, whether it happens on social media or in person.

 What can parents do to help with body image problems?

 Parents have limited control of outside forces, such as peers, media, social media, classmates, and teachers.
-But, parents do have some agency in their child’s relationship with their own body.

 Remind yourself and your teen that health and happiness are not equated with weight loss or weight gain, nor with appearance in general.